 Nicholai is introduced (along with a severely wounded Mikhail Victor) to Jill Valentine by Carlos Oliveira.
 The three U.B.C.S. soldiers are stationed in a broken down tram and plan to try and fix it, ride it to the Clocktower, and then ring the bell for extraction.
-Initially Nicholai disproves of Jill getting involved, but after Carlos' persistence, reluctantly agrees that she may help.
+Initially, Nicholai disproves of Jill getting involved, but after Carlos' persistence, reluctantly agrees that she may help.

-Nicholai is presumed dead for the rest of the game until player control is switched from Jill to Carlos, after Jill was infected by the T-Virus by the B.O.W.
+Nicholai is presumed dead for the rest of the game until player control is switched from Jill to Carlos after Jill was infected by the T-Virus by the B.O.W.
 Nemesis.
-Once again, Nicholai is encountered in two varying situations dependant on a choice by the player.
+Once again, Nicholai is encountered in two varying situations depending on a choice by the player.
 Should Carlos first head to B3 of the Raccoon City Hospital, Nicholai will be referenced off-hand by another 'Supervisor' called Tyrell Patrick, who Nicholai had apparently attempted to kill previously.

 If Carlos heads to 4F first instead, then Nicholai will be encountered directly, caught in the act as he is attempting to kill Tyrell Patrick.
 In this case, Nicholai confesses to Carlos his role as one of the Supervisors, but only before attempting to kill Carlos as well.
 Nicholai's attempt is in vain, however, as the greatly wounded Tyrell pulls out a grenade with the intent to kill all three of them.
 Tyrell dies, while Carlos manages to avoid the blast, and Nicholai dives out of the window with the same result.

-Nicholai's true fate has never been explicitly stated, though in the official time-line file in Resident Evil 5, it is at least confirmed that Nicholai managed to pilot the last helicopter.
+Nicholai's true fate has never been explicitly stated, though, in the official timeline file in Resident Evil 5, it is at least confirmed that Nicholai managed to pilot the last helicopter.
 Considering that it doesn't state that Nicholai also dies, it can be loosely assumed that Nicholai does in fact escape.
-Nevertheless, Nicholai has had no further appearances in any Resident Evil media besides non-canon spin-offs--which are also set during the Resident Evil 3 time-frame--and a movie interpretation.
+Nevertheless, Nicholai has had no further appearances in any Resident Evil media besides non-canon spin-offs--which are also set during the Resident Evil 3 time frame and a movie interpretation.

 Mercenaries: Operation Mad Jackal

 Alongside Carlos Oliveira and Mikhail Victor, Nicholai is playable in the unlockable minigame Operation Mad Jackal.
 Based upon the premise of a bomb being implanted within the mercenaries, the player selects a character and then must make it to the Warehouse saving room located where the main story begins.
 B.O.W.s can be killed to increase the time, as can combos be formed for better timing rewards.
-Hostages are also located in select sections of the City, and reward both supplies and a twenty second bonus to the ticking down clock.
+Hostages are also located in select sections of the City, and reward both supplies and a twenty-second bonus to the ticking down clock.